Tobacco-derived carcinogens

 From surface re-formation (thirdhand smoke)

 The 2010 Sleiman et al. PNAS study established that deposited nicotine reacts with indoor HONO to form NNK on surfaces.
 Peer-reviewed The implication: a former smoker's bedroom continues to produce NNK on the bedding for as long as the underlying nicotine reservoir remains.
-The 2023 Hill et al. and 2019 Matt/Quintana studies of thirdhand smoke have extended this finding to characterize the persistence pattern across years of post-smoking exposure.
+Matt et al. (2014) and Quintana et al. (2017) thirdhand smoke field studies extended this finding to characterize the persistence pattern across years of post-smoking exposure.
 Peer-reviewed

 From inherited contamination